texfaq/texfaq.github.io/FAQ-pkgdoc.md

 Such documentation ordinarily appears in comments at the head of the file, though at least one eminent author regularly places it after the `\endinput` command in the package.
-(This is desirable, since `\endinput` is a 'logical' end-of-file, and (La)TeX doesn't read beyond it: thus such documentation does not 'cost' any package loading time.)
+(This is desirable, since `\endinput` is a ''logical'' end-of-file, and (La)TeX doesn't read beyond it: thus such documentation does not ''cost'' any package loading time.)

 The above suggestions cover most possible ways of finding documentation.
 If, despite your best efforts, you can't find